Pylons/pyramid_cookbook/pycharm/index.rst

 code completion, project management, version control system (git, Subversion, etc.), debugger, and more.

-This tutorial is a continual evolving document.
+This tutorial is a continually evolving document.
 Both PyCharm and Pyramid are under active development, and changes to either may necessitate changes to this document.
 In addition, there may be errors or omissions in this document, and corrections and improvements through a pull request are most welcome.

+.. note:: This guide was written for PyCharm 2.7.3, although many of the
+    topics apply for `PyCharm 3 <http://www.jetbrains.com/pycharm/>`_.
+In addition there are now two editions for PyCharm 3, a Professional and a free Community Edition.
+Furthermore, PyCharm 3 includes support for Pyramid, making installation and configuration of Pyramid much easier.

 To get started with Pyramid in PyCharm, we need to install prerequisite software.